skyatmoon/CHoiCe-Dataset/README.md

 # Cursive-Handwriting-Dataset
-A Cursive Handwriting Dataset with 62 classes, each class at least have 40 pictures,the data is still updating
+A Cursive Handwriting Dataset with 62 classes cursive handwriting letters, "0~9, a~z, A~Z",each class at least have 40 pictures,the data is still updating

 Data mostly comes form Professor Tom's own handwritting and partly from CEDAR free handwriting pages.